lf-edge/ekuiper/docs/en_US/extension/sink.md

 Close(ctx StreamContext) error
 ```

 As the sink itself is a plugin, it must be in the main package.
 Given the sink struct name is mySink.
-At last of the file, the source must be exported as a symbol as below.
+At last of the file, the sink must be exported as a symbol as below.

 ```go
 var MySink mySink